The 2024 Guide to PPC Marketing for Lawyers

 So how much does PPC advertising cost?

 The average cost per click is normally quite unique to each keyword and law firm.
 These tend to range from around £3.50 for very budget law related keywords e.g. ‘Lawyer’ plus a location to over £11 for high value terms such as ‘divorce solicitors’.
 It really depends though on your quality score as mentioned above.
 What is more important though is not how much it costs per click but how much it costs you per lead.
 Overall people don’t search for lawyers for a laugh, so the likelihood of a lead off the back of a click is very high.
-As a rule of thumb providing your UK website is well set up and the PPC account is professionally built you’ll see cost per leads similar to the following:
+As a rule of thumb providing your website is well set up and the PPC account is professionally built you’ll see leads at a low cost relative to the revenue you make back.

 For reference I am counting a lead as a unique phone call, email send, contact form submission or chat form submission.
 All of the above will also be dependent on the competition in your target area and the quality of your website.
 Considering though the average value per converted customer and their lifetime value too these costs are quite insignificant.